papplegate/papplegate.github.io/content/20241212_postdoc_panel_discussion.md

 I've read that, if you meet 75% of the qualifications listed on a job posting, you should apply.
 I think applying is generally a good idea.
 You might get lucky, and you can't win if you don't play.

+As a side note, don't limit yourself to applying to roles at large companies.
+There are lots of totally reasonable positions at small and medium employers that you may not have heard of before.

 # I've heard that, when a role asks for either a CV or a resume, that's a trick.
 What do you think?

 I've never seen that situation, but let me talk about application documents.
 Resumes are very different from CVs.
 My advisor used to say that a CV should include anything that your grandmother would be proud of -- every conference talk, every minor award.